This course is a follow-up of the ‘image processing and computer vision’

 The course is project based, meaning the students actively acquire knowledge of the above mentioned subjects by applying them and investigating their performance.
 The course consists of a number of lectures where students present the acquired and applied knowledge followed by discussion with their fellow students and the teachers.
 The projects are carried out in groups of 2-4 students (individual projects are also possible).
 The students can choose the subjects for the projects from a predefined list that changes every year.
 Examples of projects in previous years are: lip reading from video, people tracking across multiple cameras and 3D reconstruction using 2D video, face recognition from video.
 For each project a number of basic methods must be studied and their application investigated.
 During the final part of the course, the aim is to realize a working system resulting in a demonstration and a report in the form of a publication.

-2. The students have to write a report of max 10 pages in the form of a scientific paper
+2. The students have to write a report of about 6 pages in the form of a scientific paper

 3. At the end of the course there will be closing event where all students are present and each of them presents the results in a short presentation and if possible, a demonstration.

 4. To get a grade, a student must fulfill the first 3 conditions.